springernature/ux-elements-docs/nature/introduction.md

 ## Nature Portfolio

-Welcome to the toolkit for our Nature Portfolio digital product brand.
+Welcome to the toolkit for products under the Nature Portfolio brand.

 Nature Portfolio is here to serve the research community by publishing its most significant discoveries - findings that advance knowledge and address some of the greatest challenges that we face as a society today.
 Our journals publish primary research, reviews, critical comment, news and analysis.